DevExpress/devextreme-documentation/concepts/Common/.NET Backend Solutions/Web API Service (CRUD)/Web API Service (CRUD).md

 - [JavaScript (DevExtreme) Example](https://go.devexpress.com/XAF_Security_NonXAF_DevExtreme_OData.aspx): shows a client-side HTML/JavaScript CRUD app that uses the DevExtreme Data Grid and connects to an OData v4 web service (using the ASP.NET Core Web API).

-- [ASP.NET Core MVC Example](https://www.devexpress.com/go/XAF_Security_NonXAF_MVC_Core.aspx): shows a server-side ASP.NET MVC Core CRUD app that uses our high-performance DevExtreme-based Data Grid.
-The demo supports inline data editing.

-- [JavaScript (Svelte) Example](https://community.devexpress.com/blogs/news/archive/2023/04/11/consume-the-devexpress-backend-web-api-from-javascript-with-svelte-part-1.aspx): shows how to build a Svelte app and consume CRUD and custom Web API Service endpoints to authenticate users and protect data, edit and validate data, localize captions, preview and download reports.

 #### Authorization (Role-Based Access Control)

-XAF UI and Web API Service apps ship with built-in Role-based Access Control (RBAC) - a part of the [Security System module](https://docs.devexpress.com/eXpressAppFramework/113366/data-security-and-safety/security-system).
-We recommend that you configure Type, Record, and Field level permissions for different user roles.
-This way, you implement proper data and UI authorization support (filter sensitive data automatically and authorize CRUD/custom operations).
+Web API Service apps ship with built-in Role-based Access Control (RBAC) - a part of the [Security System module](https://docs.devexpress.com/eXpressAppFramework/113366/data-security-and-safety/security-system).

 You can implement fine-grain access control for object relationships, individual objects, or columns.
 For example, a user may be able to read the *Name* field, but not be able to modify *Salary*.
 Use straightforward API to check access permissions and customize UI accordingly.
 For example, you can mask protected editors or disable menu commands.